Healthy Homes Assessment Mahora

 Draught Stopping Mahora

-If you are able to feel external air coming in or an unobstructed draught coming from a gap or hole and you are able to feel it, it is likely a crack or hole which requirements sealing in any way.
-Cracks or gaps with large gaps must be fixed permanently.
-Any gaps greater than 3mm that let air in or out of the home require sealing.
-For instance, if an open fireplace isn’t being used, it may cause draughts and must be sealed from.
-Landlords and property managers are accountable for making sure that draughts from the fireplace are removed whenever possible.
+If you are able to feel external air getting in, or see a clear draught from a crack or a gap, then it is likely a crack or hole that needs sealing in the way you can.
+Cracks and gaps that are large should be sealed permanently.
+Gaps greater than 3mm that let air in or out from the home require the sealing.
+For example, if an open fireplace isn’t being used, it can create draughts.
+This should be sealed off.
+Landlords and property managers are responsible for ensuring that these draughts are stopped whenever imaginable.

-There is no require to block off gaps or holes which are part of the building.
-For example, tiny gaps around windows and doors could be necessary to allow for movement within the structure as the household warms and cools to allow them to be shut and opened, rather than being stuck.
-We will check every window and door in your Healthy Homes assessment of your rental property.
+There is no require to block off gaps or holes in the construction.
+For instance, small gaps around doors and windows could be necessary to allow for the movement of the building as the house gets warmer and cooler, in order to let them be shut and opened, rather than securing.
+We will examine all doors and windows in our Healthy Homes assessment of your rental property.

 draught stopping building inspections